There are many types of events to consider when executing an event marketing strategy.

 Awards and competitions are a great way to get people talking.
 Winners love sharing their successes – you don’t even need to ask them to share on social media!

 Aside from nominees and winners spreading the word, awards are a great opportunity for press coverage.
 Invite the media and you’ll help them do their job, by giving them something to write about.
-(Read more about getting press in our press release guide!)
+(Read more about getting press in our how to write a press release guide!)

 Awards are utilized by both B2B and B2C companies.
 Presenting them establishes the hosting company as an industry leader, helping build brand reputation and sell their products or services.